 Permaculture Design Course Lead Instructors

 Cliff Davis and Jennifer Albanese, co-own Spiral Ridge Permaculture, a family run education company specializing in permaculture, regenerative farming and nature connection.
-Their full-scale design firm offers consultation, master planning and implementation, in the same specialities, including Keyline® design.
-Jen and Cliff also run Southeast Organic Supply, a developing organic farm & garden supply company as well as the Spiral Ridge Farm & Nursery.
-They developed their business out of their passion to; address cultural and ecological issues that demand real and lasting solutions, encourage more people to homestead and help save family farms, by making them more ecological and productive.
-They have over 30 years of combined experience studying and applying permaculture in temperate, tropical/subtropical and dry land climates and have taught hundreds of students permaculture and homesteading skills.
+Their offer consultation and design in the same specialities.
+Jen and Cliff also run Pig & Leaf, an eco-farm and nursery, specializing in craft pork, artisanal vegetables and organic plants.
+They developed their businesses out of their passion to; address cultural and ecological issues that demand real and lasting solutions, encourage more people to homestead and help save family farms, by making them more ecological and productive.
+They have over 33 years of combined experience studying and applying permaculture in temperate, tropical/subtropical and dry land climates and have taught hundreds of students permaculture and homesteading skills.

 Jennifer has been an organic gardening student and practitioner for over 18 years.
 She has a special interest in soil regeneration and re-mineralization to create ecosystem health and nutrient dense food.
 She runs a small nursery on an off-grid homestead in Tennessee with Cliff and her family.
 She has a passion for local in-season, nose-to-tail cooking, ferments and traditional foods.
 Jennifer worked as a midwife’s apprentice, birth mentor/doula and course organizer, for The Farm Midwifery Center, for many years before running Spiral Ridge full-time.
-She home schools 3 of her 4 children, and has mentored others in nature connection, permaculture and gardening at The Farm School.
+She is a home schooling mom , and has mentored others in nature connection, permaculture and gardening at The Farm School.
 She has written articles for Permaculture News, B-Real magazine, Hand Picked Nation and as a guest blogger for other websites.
+Jennifer is also an instructor for the Women’s Permaculture Guild Online Permaculture Design Course.
 Jennifer took her permaculture design course in 2007 from the Global Village Institute for Appropriate Technology and Ecovillage Training Center.

 Permaculture Design Course Guest Instructors (We usually have all of these guest instructors at our intensive PDC’s.
 Weekend PDC’s are shorter so may have less guest instructors)